Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ## Project administrator role and managing projects

 Members of the [Project Administrators group](../security/set-project-collection-level-permissions.md) are tasked with configuring resources for a project and managing permissions at the project-level.
+Note that members of the [Project Collection Administrators group](../security/set-project-collection-level-permissions.md) can perform project-level  tasks as well.

 <table>
 <tbody valign="top">
 <tr>
 <th width="15%">Area</th>
-<th width="35%">Supported tasks</th>
+<th width="40%">Supported tasks</th>
-<th width="50%">Notes</th>
+<th width="45%">Notes</th>
 </tr>
 <tr>
 <td>**Teams**</td>